 Magic hands & yoga glow

-At Mary Ann Weeks Lifestyle Salon in Guildford, you can book for a massage and then head upstairs for a yoga class to truly recharge your batteries
+At Mary Ann Weeks Aveda Salon and Spa in Guildford, you can book for a massage then truly recharge your batteries at a yoga class

 There’s nothing I love more than getting off the freight train that’s hurtling me through life and just stopping for a moment – whether that be to have a relaxing massage or to clear my mind at a yoga class.